 At a rebirthing ceremony in 2019, I felt called to take the name Iridescent Moon.
-Later, I realized her current mission as a silver lining sentinel.
-Long before the name came to me, I was aware of her as the energy that channeled the lost stories of my relatives indigenous to the Americas and Africa as talismans and bracelets; @knelsonauthor Instagram.
+Later, I realized Iridescent Moon's mission as a silver lining sentinel called to help as many people as possible fall in love with nature.
+Long before the name, Iridescent Moon, came to me, I was aware of her as the energy that channeled the lost stories of my relatives indigenous to the Americas and Africa.
+Their stories took the form of talismans and bracelets; @knelsonauthor Instagram.

 My earliest memory of a significant encounter with an earth element is nearly too painful to retell through the About section of a website.
 Suffice it to say that at six years old, a lit match pressed to the back of my hand by a joke-telling older school mate set the tone for a life-time of practicing forgiveness as medicine.

-When my marketing career ended, the ocean organized content for my career as a manifestation coach.
-"Six Steps, she crashed against the shore.
-"Create Your Dream Life in 6 Steps or Less," write the text, publish the book to help others jump the waves and make a splash in the ocean of their experiences.
+When my marketing career ended, the ocean organized content for my next career as a manifestation coach.
+"Six Steps," she crashed against the shore.
+"Create Your Dream Life in 6 Steps or Less.
+Write and publish the content to help others jump the waves and make a splash in the ocean of their life experience."

 Mark and I vacationed in Cancun, Mexico and the Pocono Mountains of Pennsylvania.
 We were arranging to make these two places our permanent addresses.
 Under April's full pink moon we joyfully discussed our plans.
 But he only saw one more sunrise.
-Suddenly, he was gone along with our plans for a future together (in 3D).
-But while he transitioned, a blanket of Forget Me Nots called out to me from the garden.
-So perfect in their blueness, tiny faces open to the sky; I could not deny their sweet yet powerful suggestion to remember what Mother wind taught me decades before.
+Suddenly, he was gone along with our plans for a 3D future together.
+And while he transitioned, a blanket of Forget Me Nots called out to me from the garden.
+So perfect in their blueness, tiny faces open to the sky; I could not deny their sweet yet powerful suggestion to remember what Mother Wind taught me decades before.